ngreatorex/lifx-http-client/README.md

 This project is a web application written in [AngularJS](http://angularjs.org/).

-It is designed to provide a pretty front-end to the [lifx-http](https://github.com/chendo/lifx-http) project.
+It is designed to provide a pretty front-end to the LiFX Cloud HTTP API (currently in beta).

 ## Installing